Discoveries in Distanced Arts

 Staying Connected is a series of programmes keeping older people in Lewisham (South East London) enjoying creativity and one another’s company, when they’ve not been able to meet in person during 2020 & 2021.
 It includes programmes led by Entelechy Arts and the Meet Me… programme which is run in partnership with the Albany.
 You can read more about these programmes here.

-In this 18 month project, longitudinal research will investigate the impact, or impacts, of Entelechy Arts’ remote programme on older adults’ connection, health, and well-being.
+In this 18 month project, longitudinal research investigated the impact, or impacts, of Entelechy Arts’ remote programme on older adults’ connection, health, and well-being.
+Two reports and events have been produced as part of this project, and you learn more about them below.

 The project team comprises Dr Janelle Jones, Dr Claire Howlin, and Elizabeth Quinn (Queen Mary University of London) and Maddy Mills, Christine Lee and David Slater (Entelechy Arts).